M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - 🚀 **Time-to-market pressure**: Launching first can mean market dominance, especially with venture-backed products.
 - 🧠 **Model complexity**: Unlike traditional software, ML models are harder to interpret, test, and debug.
 And security testing for models?
 Still a niche skillset.
-- 🛠️ **Immature tooling**: There’s no standardized “AI threat model,” and red teaming tools are still evolving.
+- 🛠️ **Immature tooling**: There’s no universally adopted “AI threat model,” and red teaming tools are still evolving.
-- 🧾 **No official checklist**: There’s no OWASP Top 10 for LLMs—yet.
-Many teams don’t even know what to look for.
+- 🧾 **Fragmented guidance**: Until recently, there was no formal equivalent of the OWASP Top 10 for LLMs.
+That changed in late 2024, when [OWASP released its first Top 10 for LLM Applications](https://genai.owasp.org/resource/owasp-top-10-for-llm-applications-2025/)—a huge step toward clearer security expectations for GenAI developers.

 In short, the industry is sprinting, and even well-meaning developers are being told to ignore the potholes on the track.